 50/30/20 Budget

-This budget is less restrictive since you simply keep spending within your pre-established percentage and don’t have to plan out every single expense.
+This budget is less restrictive since you keep spending within your pre-established percentage and don’t have to plan out every expense.

 Envelope System

-In the envelope system of budgeting, your take-home pay is cashed out, and placed into different envelopes each assigned to a different budget category.
+In the envelope budgeting system, your take-home pay is cashed out and placed into different envelopes, each assigned to a different budget category.

 You can only spend the money in each envelope during your time period, so once the money is out for a particular category, spending is done!